skypjack/entt/docs/md/entity.md

 `EnTT` takes advantage of what the language offers at compile-time.
 However, this can have its downsides (well known to those familiar with type erasure techniques).<br/>
-To fill the gap, the library also provides a bunch of utilities and feature that are very useful to handle types and pools at runtime.
+To fill the gap, the library also provides a bunch of utilities and features that are invaluable to handle types and pools at runtime.

 ## A base class to rule them all